dbvisel/oldschool4/README.md

  - Maybe: figure out how to cache blurPaths?
 How much time are we spending on that?
  - [ ] make subresources that are PDFs open in their own page with local PDF.
  - [ ] accessibility testing

+## Remember

+ - react-responsive-masonry is pegged to 2.3.0 because of this bug: https://github.com/cedricdelpoux/react-responsive-masonry/issues/131